chaelin0722/chaelin0722/README.md

 ### Hello 😃

-🌱 M.S. candidate in IT Engineering
+🌱 M.S. in IT Engineering

 🌱 I am interested in solving problems of making predictions based on a limited number of samples